Tree planting

 We are committed to increasing the benefits of trees through increasing the canopy cover across the borough.
 In practice, this means planting more than we remove.

-All our trees are planted in accordance with our sustainable planting tree policy.
+All our trees are planted in accordance with our tree management policy.
 As much as we would like to be able to consult with the public and fulfil residents' requests to plant, relocate or remove new trees from outside their properties, it is not feasible to do so.

 However, we do carefully position new trees with the aim of avoiding future conflicts with adjacent buildings and infrastructure and we carefully select species to support this aim.